 The reaction to the book’s publication was fierce.
 Journalist Charles Lane wrote an ad hominem screed against The Bell Curve in the New York Review of Books, claiming that multiple academics cited by Murray had contributed to white supremacist journals.
 Scientific American published a similar article.
 And Murray has even earned a page on the website of the Southern Poverty Law Center, which classifies him as a racist eugenicist.

-Some of the criticism of his book focused on his research methods and argumentation (Nobel Prize winning economist James Heckman’s rejoinder and wthis NBER working paper, for example).
+Some of the criticism of his book focused on his research methods and argumentation (Nobel Prize-winning economist James Heckman’s rejoinder and this NBER working paper, for example).
 But others chose to impugn Murray’s motives, accusing him of producing faulty research in the service of racism.
 Journalist Bob Herbert, for example, described the book as a “scabrous piece of racial pornography masquerading as serious scholarship.”